Up to 60% off sofas & mattresses — limited‑time deals.

 Use this order when you shop so you do not solve one problem by creating another:

-• Measure the room, wall lengths, doorways, hallway turns, and delivery path first.
+• Measure the room, wall lengths, doorway clearances, turns, and delivery path first.

-• Protect 30–36 inches of circulation before you maximize seating.
+• Protect 30 to 36 inches of circulation before you maximize seating.

-• Choose seat depth based on how people sit, not on how dramatic the sofa looks.
+• Choose seat depth based on how people sit, not on how dramatic the piece looks.

 • Pick a sofa for smaller rooms, awkward layouts, easier future changes, and more traditional conversation setups.

-• Pick a sectional for open layouts, higher seat count, casual family lounging, and stronger room zoning.
+• Pick a sectional for open layouts, higher seat count, casual lounging, and stronger room zoning.

-• In mixed-age households, prioritize arm support, back support, and easier sit-to-stand comfort over low, extra-deep profiles.
+• In mixed-age households, prioritize a supportive sofa over a low, extra-deep silhouette.

 Is a sectional good for a small living room?

-Yes, sometimes.
-A small sectional can work well in a compact room, especially if the room is fairly square and the chaise does not cut through the main walkway.
+Sometimes, yes.
+A small sectional can work well in a compact room, especially if the layout is fairly square and the chaise does not cut through the main walkway.
 But once traffic gets tight, a sofa and chair usually make the room easier to use.

 Is a sofa better for conversation areas?